thevorgx/AirBnB_clone/README.md

 # AirBnB clone - The console

-The console is the first part of the **AirBnB clone** project which aims to deploy a simple copy of the AirBnB website to cover all fundamental concepts of the Holberton School higher level programming track.
+The console is the first part of the **AirBnB clone** project which aims to deploy a simple copy of the AirBnB website to cover all fundamental concepts of the high level programming.

 <br>